 A clinical placement allows student nurses to gain first-hand experience in a hospital or healthcare environment.
 By interacting with patients and observing experienced nurses, students learn how to apply their knowledge in a real-world setting.

-Clinical placements also help students to develop their interpersonal and communication skills as they learn to work effectively as part of a team.
+Clinical placements also help students develop their interpersonal and communication skills as they learn to work effectively as part of a team.
 They also know how to deal with the demands of a busy clinical environment.